-Many conscientious drivers would not think of driving while drunk yet drive when extremely tired or sleepy.
-Driver fatigue and driving while under the influence of alcohol are both equally dangerous and have the same effects on your ability to drive.
-Either condition can have fatal consequences because both diminish your ability to perceive and respond to hazards on the road.
+Many drivers would not think of driving while drunk.
+However, some may drive when tired or sleepy.
+Driver fatigue and driving while under the influence of alcohol are both equally dangerous.
+And as we have seen as a car crash attorney, we know they have the same effects on your ability to drive.
+Either condition can have fatal consequences.
+This is because both diminish your ability to perceive and respond to hazards on the road.

 The Cause Of Driver Fatigue